EE2dev/d3-indented-tree/README.md

       ...
 ```
 ### 2.3.
 CSV (relational) format
-A csv file format consisting of one row for each leaf node.
-Each row contains the keys of each node traversed from the root down to the leaf and the corresponding data for each leaf.
+A csv file format consisting of one row for each node.
+Each row contains the keys of each node traversed from the root down to the specific node and the corresponding data for that node.
 The keys for each level reside in their corresponding columns.
-The *dataSpec* object has to reference with the property ```hierarchyLevels``` the columns of each level in its top-down traversal order (see below for the example).
+The *dataSpec* object has to reference the columns of each level in its top-down traversal order with the property ```hierarchyLevels```  (see below for the example).

 ```
 all,continent,country,population